ibm-cloud-docs/activity-tracker/ibm-internal-only/enable-ST.md

 **My service sends global events which are not tied to any region.
 What can I do?**

 For now, global events are being stored in eu-de (Frankfurt) by convention.
-(Formerly in Dallas, but this is changing.)
 We will address this in a better way in the future.

 1. For your service create your Logging STS and Activity Tracker ATS instances in eu-de.
 2. Gather your logging STS ingestion key.